census-instrumentation/opencensus-web/README.md

   </body>
   ```

-- In the other side, in case you want to **trace user interactions**, you have two options:
+- If you want to **trace user interactions**, you have two options:
   In addition to the previously explained variables, you need to set the `ocTraceHeaderHostRegex`
   regex to tell the OC Web which HTTP requests can be intercepted in a interaction to send the
   *Trace Context Header*.